KMST1228/ComputalPhysics/README.md

-ComputalPhysics

-This is a recording of homeworks in the class ComputalPhysics.
+This is a recording of exercises in the class Computational Physics.